QUINCY BRAINTREE FAMILY NETWORK

 Cities/Towns Served: Quincy and Braintree

-Parent Child Home Program (Quincy Commission on the Family) – An early childhood literacy program.
-Home visitors bring carefully selected toys and books for children, as they work with parents and children to help prepare them for academics success.
+Parent Child Plus Program (Quincy Commission on the Family) – An early childhood literacy program.
+Home visitors bring carefully selected toys and books for children, as they work with parents and children to help prepare them for academic success.
 For more information, please call: 617-376-1108.

 Parent to Parent Program (Quincy Commission on the Family) – A free home visit is offered to any family in the City of Quincy with a newborn age 0-6 months.
 Resource guide for parents, gift for siblings, and gift bag for baby.
 For more information please call: 617-689-8352.